Collared Titi, Cheracebus torquatus

 Large for titis, collared titis range in weight from 39 to 53 oz (1.1–1.5 kg) and in length from 9 to 14 in (23–36 cm).
 Specific lifespan data is not available, although titis generally are believed to live into their early 20s in the wild and may reach their late 20s in captivity.
 Interestingly, some studies show that male titi monkeys tend to outlive females by 10–20%, perhaps as an evolutionary response to their highly involved roles as parents.

 Collared titis are small monkeys, with long, glossy hair that is black on the underside and lightens to a rusty brown on their backs.
 Their hands are a light tan or yellow color.
 Their faces are gray, and, true to their name, they sport a distinct white collar of hair on their necks.
 Their nickname “widow monkey” comes from their pale face, white collar, and “gloved” hands contrasting with their otherwise dark body, giving them the appearance of a widow in mourning.
 In some parts of their range, rare individuals have reduced melanin pigment, giving them a cream-colored pelage instead of the usual black-brown.
-Their tails are long, furry, and not prehensile.
+Their tails are long, furry, and not prehensile (unable to grasp objects).
 There is no apparent sexual dimorphism among collared titis.
+Males and females look very much alike.

 Like other titis, collared titis enjoy a diet composed mainly of fruit pulp, leaves, seeds, and small invertebrates.
 Their diet likely varies slightly throughout the year and as their life stage changes.
 For example, some titi monkeys have been known to eat a larger proportion of leaves in the dry season, and females tend to eat more invertebrates while lactating, most likely because of their increased protein needs.